 Jordan is rich in history, golden sand, and beautiful sunsets.
-I enjoyed every moment there and highly recommend it be added to your Bucket list.
-Petra was stunning, the history and age of the ancient rose colored city was mind boggling.
+I enjoyed every moment there and highly recommended it be added to your Bucket list.
+Petra was stunning; the history and age of the ancient rose-colored city were mind-boggling.
 Renewing my baptism vows at the site where Jesus was baptized by John the Baptist was overwhelming.
-Wandering in the same desert as the Israelites, viewing the promise land in the same place as Moses was insightful.
+Wandering in the same desert as the Israelites, viewing the promised land in the same place as Moses was insightful.
 Spending the night in a luxury tent on the Wadi Rum was out of this world.
-Relaxing at a five star hotel at the lowest point on earth, bobbing in the Dead Sea and stunning sunsets left me dazed!
+Relaxing at a five-star hotel at the lowest point on earth, bobbing in the Dead Sea, and stunning sunsets left me dazed!
 Learning about and seeing the oldest known geographic floor mosaic in Art history made me think I made the wrong career choice.

-As I reflect back on my time in Petra I realize I needed more energy, more time, and more information on the sites.
-Petra is a whirlwind of beauty and history that truly deserves days of exploring to do it justice.
-Walking through the ruins from the 1st century B.C. with influences over the centuries from Nabatean, Roman and Byzantines cultures…So cool.
-Stay at the hotel that is within walking distance, take water, snacks and pull out your inner Indiana Jones mojo and explore this magnificent place.
+Reflecting on my time in Petra, I realized I needed more energy, time, and information on the sites.
+Petra is a whirlwind of beauty and history that genuinely deserves days of exploring to do it justice.
+Walking through the ruins from the 1st century B.C. with influences over the centuries from Nabatean, Roman and Byzantine cultures…So cool.
+Stay at the hotel within walking distance, take water, and snacks, pull out your inner Indiana Jones mojo, and explore this magnificent place.

 Thanks to those with great curiosity for the past great places from history have been uncovered.
-These discoveries allow us the opportunity to walk in the steps of the past, see the same views from Biblical history.
-Thier work allow us memorable experiences such as the renewal of our Baptism vows at the site where John Baptized Jesus.
+These discoveries allow us to walk in the steps of the past and see the same views from Biblical history.
+Their work allows us memorable experiences, such as renewing our Baptism vows at the site where John Baptized Jesus.

 The orange-red landscape of the Wadi Rum gives one the feeling of being transported to Mars.
 The best way to explore the Wadi Rum is on a jeep or truck bed fixed up with seats and cover from the hot sun.

-Once you’ve explored the Wadi Rum from the back of a vehicle it is time to dine on Bedouins Barbecue.
+Once you’ve explored the Wadi Rum from the back of a vehicle, it is time to dine on Bedouins Barbecue.
 The Bedouins are desert nomads and were once the primary inhabitants of the Holy Land.
-Looking at this deffinition it makes one wonder if Abraham, Isaac and Jacob would have been discribed as Bedouins.
-Bedouins Barbecue or Zarb is goat or sheep cooked underground in earth ovens.
-Vegetables are placed over the meat in the underground oven which is then covered with sand and a blanket.
-The meat is roasted long and slow making for tasty tender meat and a pretty delicious meal.
+This definition makes one wonder if Abraham, Isaac, and Jacob would have been described as Bedouins.
+Bedouins’ Barbecue or Zarb is a goat or sheep cooked underground in earth ovens.
+Vegetables are placed over the meat in the underground oven, then covered with sand and a blanket.
+The meat is roasted long and slow, making for tasty, tender meat and a delicious meal.

 my luxury tent – the bed felt like home

-An unusual rain front covered the sky with clouds however patients is rewarded.
-As I sit enjoying the silence of the cool night the clouds lift and I am rewarded with a dark navy sky glowing with sparkling stars.
-Still not familiar with my iPhone 11 pro no photo was taken, but it’s okay as that sight will be burned in my memory forever!
+An unusual rain front covered the sky with clouds; however, my patience was rewarded.
+As I sat enjoying the silence of the cool night, the clouds lifted, and I was rewarded with a dark navy sky glowing with sparkling stars.
+Still not familiar with my iPhone 11 pro; no photo was taken, but it’s okay, as that sight will be burned in my memory forever!

 Early Morning in the desert

 Morning brings Camel rides through the desert for many of my pilgrim peeps.
-I choose riding in the comfort of the seats of the truck bed.
+I choose to ride in the comfort of the truck bed seats.
 No desire to sit on those critters!

-Next stop the Luxury of a five star spa on the banks of the Dead Sea!
-We spent two nights here and I hope to return some day.
-Beautiful pools, views, and a great pool side bar which allows one to enjoy the splendid sunsets.
+The next stop is the Luxury of a five-star spa on the banks of the Dead Sea!
+We spent two nights here, and I hope to return someday.
+Beautiful pools, views, and a great poolside bar allows one to enjoy the splendid sunsets.

 Sunset over the dead sea